FatsyAlst/programming-studies/ai/courses/anthropic/ai-fluency-for-students/learning-context-document.md

 - ✅ Providing multiple approaches to solve problems
 - ✅ Helping with documentation and README files
 - ✅ Clarifying programming concepts
+- ✅ **English vocabulary and phrases** - When I ask about words/phrases:
+  - Step 1: Provide Oxford-style definition, pronunciation, and 2-3 English examples
+  - Step 2: Only if requested or complex - add Portuguese translation with bilingual examples
+  - Alert me if I've asked about the same word before
+- ✅ **English corrections** - Gently correct my English mistakes (grammar, spelling, word choice) to help me improve.
+I'm actively working toward fluency!

 **DON'T Do For Me:**